 Sandy continued, “I know that God has me here for a reason.
 I’ve been thinking about getting involved in the activities here.
 I thought that if I could do something constructive and look back on the day and know that I said a kind word to someone or made someone smile, I would be able to sleep better.”

 Sandy’s unselfish resolve reminds me of a stanza from the poem, “Count that Day Lost”, by George Elliott; “If you can sit down at the set of sun and count the acts that you have done.
 And counting, find one self-denying deed, one word, that eased the heart of him who heard; one glance most kind; that fell like sunshine where it went – Then you may count that day well spent.”

 Sandy concluded, “I just hope I can die with dignity like the lady down the hall.
 You never heard her say a word.
 She never complained.
 I’ve prayed that God would give me the dignity to die like that.”

 Sandy’s testimony was so inspiring that I asked her permission to publish it.
 She graciously and humbly agreed and asked, “If I’m not still around to see it, will you be mad at me?”
-I’d planned on visiting Sandy the day that I finished this final draft, but she died the night before.
+I’d planned on visiting Sandy the day that I finished the final draft of this story, but she died the night before.
 I’m persuaded that Sandy’s prayer was answered, that God gave her the dignity to die like the lady down the hall.
-After all, there was already irrefutable evidence.

 “Do nothing out of selfishness or empty conceit, but with humility of mind regard one another as more important than yourselves; do not merely look out for your own personal interests, but also for the interests of others.
 (Philippians 2:3-4)